n3tti/DS-Lab/README.md

 # DS-Lab

-To run the main crawler, in Crawler/crawler/ run the cmd "scrapy crawl mycrawler"
+To run the main crawler, in crawler/ run the cmd "scrapy crawl mycrawler"

-To run the test file, in Crawler/crawler run the cmd "pytest .\DBTest.py"
+To run the test file run the cmd "make test"